fkemps/FortiPoC-Toolkit-for-GCP/README.md

 * Locally installed program `jq` ([Install jq on Mac OSX](https://brewinstall.org/install-jq-on-mac-with-brew/)) (Linux: apt install jq)

 ## Obtaining Scripts
-You can obtain the latest scripts versions from Gitbub.
+You can obtain the latest releases of the scripts from Gitbub.

 ## Install
 No package installation is needed besides those listed in prerequisites section.
-Pull the environment from git or unzip in your prefered working directory.
+Pull the environment with `git clone https://github.com/fkemps/FortiPoC-Toolkit-for-GCP.git` or download and unzip in your prefered working directory.

 Make sure you properly install the needed programs and do basis setup: